-Note: You MUST Course Request Summer 2019 (Course request dates are usually December to January).
+Note: You MUST Course Request Summer 2021 (Course request opens on March 3rd).

 CHE 4014: Chemical Engineering Laboratory